 No UK mortgage lenders currently offer a pure 100% LTV commercial mortgage.
 However, you may see some brokers advertising 100% LTV commercial mortgages, so what’s the deal?

 Basically, to get a so-called “100% LTV Commercial Mortgage,” you have to offer up some additional collateral and/or assets to secure the loan.
 This additional collateral will have to be worth at least as much 25% of the value of the property, as you’ll still face the normal 75% LTV cap.

 Therefore, in effect you’d be getting a secured loan, on top of, or a regular commercial mortgage.
 Whether or not you’d pay the same interest rate on both would be up to the discretion of the lender.
 Moreover, keep in mind a larger loan will mean larger fees, as most are charged on a percentage basis.

 How to Apply For A Business Mortgage?

 If you want to find out more about business and commercial mortgages you can visit our page: Top 17 UK Commercial Mortgage Providers: Compare 2019 Rates.

-Financial Disclosure: We may be paid a fee if you take out a loan using Funding Options via the link above or if you visit Know Your Money via a link at the top of the page.
+Financial Disclosure: We may be paid a fee if you take out a loan using Think Business Loans via the links above.